mayl730/ccp4-ipt.api-solo-project-recipe/README.md

-# ccp4-ipt.api-solo-project-recipe

-An API solo project for recipe (CCP4)
+# Recipe API -- Find Recipe with Food or Calories

 This was created during my time as a student at Code Chrysalis.

 ![image](./images/top.jpeg)